-The 2016/17 models should be available for downloading from the website from mid-March 2017.
-As last year, once your subscription for 2017/18 is paid you will be sent a code to download them.
+The 2016/17 models for NDR and Council Tax are available for downloading from the website.
+All FAN subscribers for 2017/18 should have been sent a code to download them – if you haven't had your code, please contact E: email@example.com.
 For those authorities who don't subscribe to FAN but have previously purchased the model(s), the updated 2016/17 versions are available for £500 each.
 Those authorities not subscribing to FAN for 2017/18 can purchase the models for £2,500 each or £4,000 for both council tax and NDR.
-Please contact email@example.com.
-The 2014/15 Accounting for Council Tax Model V3 and Accounting for NDR Model V3.1 (updated for the impending regulation changes for safety net and levy calculations) can be downloaded by clicking the links.
+Please contact E: firstname.lastname@example.org.

 Extract from LAAP Bulletin 15 – accounting requirements for community charge residual adjustments.

 FAQ Document on the new 2017/18 Discretionary Rate Relief scheme – questions on accounting and amount of relief that can be awarded.
 In an update to this FAQ, government has now decided that the grant allocations will not be allowed to be carried forward if they are not all used in the year they relate to.

 Completing and Accounting for the NNDR 3 2017/18 (March 2018) – took practitioners step by step through the route most conducive to completing the NNDR 3 2017/18form, incorporating a fully worked example of the subsequent accounting required.